ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 with EtherIP {{?ETHERIP=RFC3378}}, GUE {{?GUE=I-D.ietf-intarea-gue}} or L2TP
 {{!L2TP=RFC2661}} {{!L2TPv3=RFC3931}}, which imposes an additional MTU cost.

-This document describe a protocol for exchanging Ethernet frames with an HTTP server.
+This document describes a protocol for exchanging Ethernet frames with an HTTP server.
 Either participant in the HTTP connection can then relay Ethernet frames to and from a local or virtual interface, allowing the bridging of two Ethernet broadcast domains to establish a Layer 2 VPN.
 This can simplify